W. J. Coffee

-William John Coffee (1774–1846) was an internationally renowned English artist and sculptor who worked in porcelain, plaster, and terra cotta.
+William John Coffee (1774–1846) was an English artist and sculptor who worked in porcelain, plaster, and terra cotta.
 He also worked in oil paint, although this was not the medium for which he became famous.
-His early career was as a modeller for Duesbury at the china factory on Nottingham Road in Derby, England.
+His early career was as a modeller for William Duesbury at the china factory on Nottingham Road in Derby, England.
 The latter part of his life was spent in America.

 Biography

+Little is known of his early life, but from 1790 to 1792 he worked for Eleanor Coade in her large sculpture yard in the Lambeth district of London.
+He left in 1792 following a disagreement with the junior partner, John Sealy.
+Under Coade he learned the secrets of Coade stone and used this for much of his work.